-Our school library is open after school, Monday - Thursday until 3.30pm for parents and pupils to borrow books.
+Our school library is open after school, Monday, Tuesday, Thursday and Friday until 3.30pm for parents and pupils to borrow books.

 The measures determined by the headteacher under section 89 of the Education and Inspections Act 2006 (determination by headteacher of behaviour policy).

 PE and school sport play a very important part in the life of Yew Tree Primary We believe that PE and school sport contribute to the holistic development of our children and through participation, our children build and learn more about our key values such as respect, co-operation and kindness for themselves and others.